-*- coding: utf-8 -*-

 from .carrington import *

-[docs]def plot(*args, **kwargs): '''Convenience wrapper for matplotlib's plot function As with matplotlib's plot function, *args* is a variable length argument, allowing for multiple *x*, *y* pairs, each with optional format string.
+[docs] def plot(*args, **kwargs): '''Convenience wrapper for matplotlib's plot function As with matplotlib's plot function, *args* is a variable length argument, allowing for multiple *x*, *y* pairs, each with optional format string.
 For full details, see matplotlib.pyplot.plot Other Parameters ---------------- smartTimeTicks : boolean If True then use applySmartTimeTicks to set x-axis labeling figsize : array-like, 2 elements Set figure size directly on call to plot, (width, height) **kwargs : other keywords Other keywords to pass to matplotlib.pyplot.plot ''' if 'smartTimeTicks' in kwargs: sTT = kwargs['smartTimeTicks'] del kwargs['smartTimeTicks'] else: sTT = False if 'figsize' not in kwargs: kwargs['figsize'] = (10,6) fig = plt.figure(figsize=kwargs['figsize']) del kwargs['figsize'] pobj = plt.plot(*args, **kwargs) if sTT is True: ax = plt.gca() applySmartTimeTicks(ax, args[0], dolimit=True, dolabel=False) return pobj

-[docs]def available(returnvals=False): '''List the available plot styles provided by spacepy.plot Note that some of the available styles have multiple aliases.
+[docs] def available(returnvals=False): '''List the available plot styles provided by spacepy.plot Note that some of the available styles have multiple aliases.
 To apply an available style, use `spacepy.plot.style`. ''' spacepystyle = os.path.join('{0}'.format(basepath[0]), 'data', 'spacepy.mplstyle') spacepyaltstyle = os.path.join('{0}'.format(basepath[0]), 'data', 'spacepy_altgrid.mplstyle') polarstyle = os.path.join('{0}'.format(basepath[0]), 'data', 'spacepy_polar.mplstyle') lookdict = {'default': spacepystyle, 'spacepy': spacepystyle, 'spacepy_altgrid': spacepyaltstyle, 'altgrid': spacepyaltstyle, 'spacepy_polar': polarstyle, 'polar': polarstyle } if returnvals: return lookdict else: return list(lookdict.keys())

-[docs]def style(look=None, cmap='plasma'): ''' Apply SpacePy's matplotlib style settings from a known style sheet.
+[docs] def style(look=None, cmap='plasma'): ''' Apply SpacePy's matplotlib style settings from a known style sheet.
 Parameters ---------- look : str, optional Name of style.
 For a list of available style names, see `spacepy.plot.available`.
 If not specified, will use default ``"spacepy"`` style. ''' lookdict = available(returnvals=True) usestyle = lookdict.get(look, lookdict['default']) plt.style.use(usestyle) mpl.rcParams['image.cmap'] = cmap

 #save current rcParams before applying spacepy style oldParams = {key: dmcopy(val) for key, val in mpl.rcParams.items()}

-[docs]def revert_style(): '''Revert plot style settings to those in use prior to importing spacepy.plot ''' with warnings.catch_warnings(): warnings.simplefilter("ignore") for key in oldParams: try: mpl.rcParams[key] = oldParams[key] except ValueError: pass
+[docs] def revert_style(): '''Revert plot style settings to those in use prior to importing spacepy.plot ''' with warnings.catch_warnings(): warnings.simplefilter("ignore") for key in oldParams: try: mpl.rcParams[key] = oldParams[key] except ValueError: pass

-[docs]def dual_half_circle(center=(0,0), radius=1.0, sun_direction='right', ax=None, colors=('w','k'), **kwargs): """ Plot two half circles to a plot with the specified face colors and rotation.
+[docs] def dual_half_circle(center=(0,0), radius=1.0, sun_direction='right', ax=None, colors=('w','k'), **kwargs): """ Plot two half circles to a plot with the specified face colors and rotation.
 This is normal to use to denote the sun direction in magnetospheric science plots.
 Other Parameters ---------------- center : array-like, 2 elements Center in data coordinates of the circles, default (0,0) radius : float Radius of the circles, defualt 1.0 sun_direction : string or float The rotation direction of the first (white) circle.
 Options are ['down', 'down right', 'right', 'up left', 'up right', 'up', 'down left', 'left'] or an angle in degrees counter-clockwise from up.
 Default right. ax : matplotlib.axes Axis to plot the circles on. colors : array-like, 2 elements The two colors for the circle fill.
 The First number is the light and second is the dark. **kwargs : other keywords Other keywords to pass to matplotlib.patches.Wedge Returns ------- out : tuple Tuple of the two wedge objects Examples -------- >>> import spacepy.plot >>> spacepy.plot.dual_half_circle() """ sun_dict = {'left':90, 'right':-90, 'up':0, 'down':180, 'up right':-45, 'up left':45, 'down right':45+180, 'down left':-45+180, } try: angle = sun_dict[sun_direction] except KeyError: try: angle = float(sun_direction) except ValueError: raise(ValueError("Sun_direction was not understood, must be a float or {0}".format(sun_dict.keys()))) theta1, theta2 = angle, angle + 180 if ax is None: ax = plt.gca() w1 = Wedge(center, radius, theta1, theta2, fc=colors[0],transform=ax.transData._b, **kwargs) w2 = Wedge(center, radius, theta2, theta1, fc=colors[1], transform=ax.transData._b,**kwargs) for wedge in [w1, w2]: ax.add_artist(wedge) return (w1, w2)

-[docs]def levelPlot(data, var=None, time=None, levels=(3, 5), target=None, colors=None, **kwargs): """ Draw a step-plot with up to 5 levels following a color cycle (e.g. Kp index "stoplight") Parameters ---------- data : array-like, or dict-like Data for plotting.
+[docs] def levelPlot(data, var=None, time=None, levels=(3, 5), target=None, colors=None, **kwargs): """ Draw a step-plot with up to 5 levels following a color cycle (e.g. Kp index "stoplight") Parameters ---------- data : array-like, or dict-like Data for plotting.
 If dict-like, the key providing an array-like to plot must be given to var keyword argument.
-Other Parameters ---------------- var : string Name of key in dict-like input that contains data time : array-like or string Name of key in dict-like that contains time, or arraylike of datetimes levels : array-like, up to 5 levels Breaks between levels in data that should be shown as distinct colors target : figure or axes Target axes or figure window colors : array-like Colors to use for the color sequence (if insufficient colors, will use as a cycle) **kwargs : other keywords Other keywords to pass to spacepy.toolbox.binHisto Returns ------- binned : tuple Tuple of the binned data and bins Examples -------- >>> import spacepy.plot as splot >>> import spacepy.time as spt >>> import spacepy.omni as om >>> tt = spt.tickrange('2012/09/28','2012/10/2', 3/24.) >>> omni = om.get_omni(tt) >>> splot.levelPlot(omni, var='Kp', time='UTC', colors=['seagreen', 'orange', 'crimson']) """ #assume dict-like/key-access, before moving to array-like if var is not None: try: usearr = data[var] except KeyError: raise KeyError('Key "{1}" not present in data'.format(var)) else: #var is None, so make sure we don't have a dict-like if not isinstance(data, Mapping): usearr = np.asarray(data) else: raise TypeError('Data appears to be dict-like without a key being given') tflag = False if time is not None: from scipy.stats import mode try: times = data[time] except (KeyError, ValueError, IndexError): times = time try: times = matplotlib.dates.date2num(times) tflag = True except AttributeError: #the x-data are a non-datetime times = np.asarray(time) #now add the end-point stepsize, dum = mode(np.diff(times), axis=None) times = np.hstack([times, times[-1]+stepsize]) else: times = np.asarray(range(0, len(usearr)+1)) if not colors: if len(levels)<=3: #traffic light colours that are distinct to protanopes and deuteranopes colors = ['lime', 'yellow', 'crimson', 'saddlebrown'] else: colors = matplotlib.rcParams['axes.color_cycle'] else: try: assert len(colors) > len(levels) except AssertionError: #cycle the given colors, if not enough are given colors = list(colors)*int(1+len(levels)/len(colors)) if 'alpha' not in kwargs: kwargs['alpha']=0.75 if 'legend' not in kwargs: legend = False else: legend = kwargs['legend'] del kwargs['legend'] fig, ax = set_target(target) subset = np.asarray(dmcopy(usearr)) def fill_between_steps(ax, x, y1, **kwargs): y2 = np.zeros_like(y1) stepsxx = x.repeat(2)[1:-1] stepsyy = y1.repeat(2) y2 = np.zeros_like(stepsyy) ax.fill_between(stepsxx, stepsyy, y2, **kwargs) if mpl.__version__<'1.5.0': #pre-v1.5.0, need to manually add an artist for the legend p = plt.Rectangle((0, 0), 0, 0, **kwargs) ax.add_patch(p) #below threshold 1 idx = 0 inds = usearr>levels[0] subset[inds] = np.nan kwargs['label'] = u'≤{0}'.format(levels[idx]) fill_between_steps(ax, times, subset, color=colors[0], zorder=30, **kwargs) #for each of the "between" thresholds for idx in range(1,len(levels)): subset = np.asarray(dmcopy(usearr)) inds = np.bitwise_or(usearr<=levels[idx-1], usearr>levels[idx]) subset[inds] = np.nan kwargs['label'] = u'>{0},≤{1}'.format(levels[idx-1], levels[idx]) fill_between_steps(ax, times, subset, color=colors[idx], zorder=30-(idx*2), **kwargs) #last idx += 1 try: inds = usearr<=levels[idx-1] subset = np.asarray(dmcopy(usearr)) subset[inds] = np.nan kwargs['label'] = '>{0}'.format(levels[-1]) fill_between_steps(ax, times, subset, color=colors[idx], zorder=30-(idx*2), **kwargs) except: pass #if required, set x axis to times if tflag: try: applySmartTimeTicks(ax, data[time]) except (IndexError, KeyError): #using data array to index, so should just use time applySmartTimeTicks(ax, time) ax.grid(False, which='minor') #minor grid usually looks bad on these... if legend: ncols = len(levels)+1 if ncols > 3: ncols = ncols//2 ax.legend(loc='upper left', ncol=ncols) return ax
+Other Parameters ---------------- var : string Name of key in dict-like input that contains data time : array-like or string Name of key in dict-like that contains time, or arraylike of datetimes levels : array-like, up to 5 levels Breaks between levels in data that should be shown as distinct colors target : figure or axes Target axes or figure window colors : array-like Colors to use for the color sequence (if insufficient colors, will use as a cycle) **kwargs : other keywords Other keywords to pass to spacepy.toolbox.binHisto Returns ------- binned : tuple Tuple of the binned data and bins Examples -------- >>> import spacepy.plot as splot >>> import spacepy.time as spt >>> import spacepy.omni as om >>> tt = spt.tickrange('2012/09/28','2012/10/2', 3/24.) >>> omni = om.get_omni(tt) >>> splot.levelPlot(omni, var='Kp', time='UTC', colors=['seagreen', 'orange', 'crimson']) """ #assume dict-like/key-access, before moving to array-like if var is not None: try: usearr = data[var] except KeyError: raise KeyError('Key "{1}" not present in data'.format(var)) else: #var is None, so make sure we don't have a dict-like if not isinstance(data, Mapping): usearr = np.asarray(data) else: raise TypeError('Data appears to be dict-like without a key being given') tflag = False if time is not None: import scipy.stats try: times = data[time] except (KeyError, ValueError, IndexError): times = time try: times = matplotlib.dates.date2num(times) tflag = True except AttributeError: #the x-data are a non-datetime times = np.asarray(time) #now add the end-point try: # scipy 1.9 and later stepsize, dum = scipy.stats.mode(np.diff(times), keepdims=False) except TypeError: stepsize, dum = scipy.stats.mode(np.diff(times), axis=None) times = np.hstack([times, times[-1]+stepsize]) else: times = np.asarray(range(0, len(usearr)+1)) if not colors: if len(levels)<=3: #traffic light colours that are distinct to protanopes and deuteranopes colors = ['lime', 'yellow', 'crimson', 'saddlebrown'] else: colors = matplotlib.rcParams['axes.color_cycle'] else: try: assert len(colors) > len(levels) except AssertionError: #cycle the given colors, if not enough are given colors = list(colors)*int(1+len(levels)/len(colors)) if 'alpha' not in kwargs: kwargs['alpha']=0.75 if 'legend' not in kwargs: legend = False else: legend = kwargs['legend'] del kwargs['legend'] fig, ax = set_target(target) subset = np.asarray(dmcopy(usearr)) def fill_between_steps(ax, x, y1, **kwargs): y2 = np.zeros_like(y1) stepsxx = x.repeat(2)[1:-1] stepsyy = y1.repeat(2) y2 = np.zeros_like(stepsyy) ax.fill_between(stepsxx, stepsyy, y2, **kwargs) #below threshold 1 idx = 0 inds = usearr>levels[0] subset[inds] = np.nan kwargs['label'] = u'≤{0}'.format(levels[idx]) fill_between_steps(ax, times, subset, color=colors[0], zorder=30, **kwargs) #for each of the "between" thresholds for idx in range(1,len(levels)): subset = np.asarray(dmcopy(usearr)) inds = np.bitwise_or(usearr<=levels[idx-1], usearr>levels[idx]) subset[inds] = np.nan kwargs['label'] = u'>{0},≤{1}'.format(levels[idx-1], levels[idx]) fill_between_steps(ax, times, subset, color=colors[idx], zorder=30-(idx*2), **kwargs) #last idx += 1 try: inds = usearr<=levels[idx-1] subset = np.asarray(dmcopy(usearr)) subset[inds] = np.nan kwargs['label'] = '>{0}'.format(levels[-1]) fill_between_steps(ax, times, subset, color=colors[idx], zorder=30-(idx*2), **kwargs) except: pass #if required, set x axis to times if tflag: try: applySmartTimeTicks(ax, data[time]) except (IndexError, KeyError): #using data array to index, so should just use time applySmartTimeTicks(ax, time) ax.grid(False, which='minor') #minor grid usually looks bad on these... if legend: ncols = len(levels)+1 if ncols > 3: ncols = ncols//2 ax.legend(loc='upper left', ncol=ncols) return ax